 Standing for Running, Orienteering, & Camping, the ROC Mountain Marathon™ is a two-day fell running and navigation challenge for solos and pairs with an overnight camp.
-Typically taking place in mountainous destinations across the UK (England, Scotland, & Wales), the event is about self-sufficiency, adventure, and mountain craft.
+It takes place in a different mountainous destination in the UK each year and promotes self-sufficiency, adventure, and mountain craft.

 • Linear – think ‘time trial’ – you navigate between a set number of checkpoints as quickly as possible.

 • Score – Acquire as many points as possible within a set amount of time (score checkpoints have different values assigned to them).

 Why the ROC?

 • GPS Tracking – Allows family and friends to follow in real-time + good deterrent to avoid out-of-bounds + post-event GPS trace for your logging + race control can monitor your safety. [more info]

 • Start when you like – no pressure to start at 07:48 – start times are not prescribed (except for leading linear course teams Sunday morning)